mbolaric/vscode-tasks-panel/README.md

 - Add colorized output.
 - Add sorting tasks in ASC order by name (The grunt tasks are sorted in two parts - core and alias tasks).

+### 0.1.10

+- Add execute task with double click.
+- Add configuration for initial state of tasks tree, default value is expanded.